alexnm/re-ducks/README.md

 NOTE: [redux-observables](https://github.com/redux-observable/redux-observable) uses the idea of `epics` which I also like.
 Feel free to suggest names for this file by dropping a line on **[twitter](https://twitter.com/alexnmoldovan)**.

 ### Reducers
-It's a good practice to try to always keep your **state shape** in a comment above the reducers, just to have an overview.
+It's a good practice to keep your **state shape** in a comment above the reducers, just to have an overview.

-In case the state shape is more complex, you should break the reducers into multiple smaller parts that deal with a slice of the state, then combine them at the end.
+In case the state shape is more complex, you should break the reducers into multiple smaller functions that deal with a slice of the state, then combine them at the end.
 ```javascript
 import { combineReducers } from "redux";
 import types from "./types";